KimBergstroem/gamers_insight-CRUD-Blog-App/README.md

 # Testing

-The Gamers Insight website underwent a comprehensive testing process to guarantee its functionality, accessibility, and performance.
-This rigorous evaluation encompassed tasks such as code validation, accessibility assessment, performance testing, cross-device testing, verification of browser compatibility, assessment of user stories, and the integration of user feedback to enhance the overall user experience.
+The Gamers Insight website went through a comprehensive testing process to guarantee its functionality, accessibility, and performance.
+This included checking the code, such as code validation, accessibility assessment, performance testing, cross-device testing, verification of browser compatibility, assessment of user stories, and the integration of user feedback to enhance the overall user experience.

-All testing was carried out in [Testing.md](TESTING.md).
+All testing, including both manual and automated testing, was carried out and documented in [Testing.md](TESTING.md).

 <p align="right">(<a href="#table-of-content">back to top</a>)</p>
 <p align="center">